Grab up to 60% off in Our Big Bathroom Sale!

 Safety, accessibility and aftercare

 Before you buy, it’s worth checking more than just the style and size.
-A good shower enclosure should be safe to use, easy to access where needed, built to last and supported by a reliable warranty.
+A good shower enclosure should be safe to use, easy to access where needed and supported by a reliable warranty.

 • Safety and compliance: Look for enclosures made with toughened safety glass and check whether they meet relevant safety and durability standards.
 Certified products can give you extra confidence that they’ve been properly tested.